 Other Items To Look For:

 In this section, we'll try to explain how to get the most out of your extended warranty.
-By that I mean, how to use it most effectively and get claims paid without frustration.
+By that I mean, how to use it most effectively and get claims paid without frustration, or at least with less frustration.
 Stress comes from having expectations too high and those expectations not being met.
 So, it's important to make sure owners of extended warranties have a realistic expectation of what should happen when a claim is filed.

 1. Understand your contract.